 After you’ve created AMP pages, you can serve existing display ads on them.
 Start by adding the

-- These best practices for ads on AMP pages apply to any ad network.
+- Read best practices for ads on AMP pages which apply to any ad network.

-- You can generate <amp-ad> tags directly in Ad Manager without having to manually edit code.
+- Generate <amp-ad> tags directly in Ad Manager without having to manually edit code.

 - Run a report to confirm that your AMP pages are using the <amp-ad> tag.